intel/nauta/docs/installation-and-configuration/How_to_Build_Nauta/HBN.md

 ### Hardware Requirements

-Part of Nauta's build process involves the compilation of Tensorflow.
+Part of Nauta's build process involves the compilation of Tensorflow*.
 Because of this, your build server _must meet_ all TensorFlow build requirements.
 In particular, your CPU _must have_ support for SSE instructions.
 To make sure SSE is available on a CPU, call `cat /proc/cpuinfo`. `sse sse2` should be listed in `flags` field.

 **Note:** For SSE information, refer to: https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions

 #### Hardware Configuration Requirements

 For the build server, it is recommended to have at least 12 GB of RAM and at least 100GB of space for temporary containers, registries, and so on.
-The size of the final tar.gz file is ~5GB.
+The size of the final `tar.gz` file is ~5GB.

 ### Operating System Requirements